-- Health – conditions or illnesses affecting a customer’s ability to carry out day-to-day tasks
+- Health – conditions such as cognitive impairment, which affect a person’s ability to carry out their day-to-day tasks

-- Life events - such as bereavement, job loss or relationship breakdown
+- Life events – for example, bereavement, divorce, job loss or new caring responsibilities

-- Resilience – low ability to withstand emotional or financial shocks
+- Resilience – low ability to withstand financial of emotional strain

 - Capability – low knowledge of financial matters or low confidence in managing money (financial capability).
 Or low capability in other relevant areas such as literacy or digital skills.

-If they also have low resilience or capability, they’re likely to need more support and can be at greater risk of harm if they don’t receive it.
+If they also have low resilience or capability, they’re likely to need more support and can be at greater risk of harm without it.

 Customers at the greatest risk of harm are likely to require more, or different, support than others.
 They may also need prompt help to prevent risk of harm growing, for example protection from financial scams.

 Where a firm can identify a customer in vulnerable circumstances, and support them effectively, the risk of harm is reduced.
 The FCA are looking for more consistency among firms so that consumers get a more equal service whichever firm they interact with.